NickGeneva/blog-code/parallel-nn/README.md

 conda install openmpi openmpi-mpicc pip install mpi4py
 ```
 Depending on the machine you are running you may have to install mpi4py installing from source using pre-existing MPI libaries.
+See [mpi.py](https://github.com/NickGeneva/blog-code/blob/master/parallel-nn/distributed/mpi.py) for some details, otherwise check the docs.

 ### Conda install NCCL
 ```